 A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 Who doesn’t remember A&W and that “frosty mug taste”?
 Or better yet, who could forget the bees always buzzing around that Bradley Street Location?
-A&W Root Beer would be the creation of Roy W. Allen who, in 1918, who was a hotelier in Arizona at the time.
+A&W Root Beer would be the creation of Roy W. Allen, who in 1918, was a hotelier in Arizona at the time.
 There, he had the good fortune of partaking in a conversation with a retired pharmacist who had concocted a new formula for root beer.
-Allen would purchase the “secret” formula, said to have included herbs, spices, bark and berries among other ingredients.
+Allen would purchase the “secret” formula, which included herbs, spices, bark, and berries among other ingredients.

-Speaking of franchise, the restaurant chain itself started four years later when Mr. Allen teamed up with one of his employees, Frank Wright, to open the first drive-in located in nearby Sacramento.
-A&W, as it would become known, was merely the first letter of each of their last names.
-In 1925, the partners would begin selling franchises, becoming the first restaurant franchise in the United States.
+Speaking of franchises, the restaurant chain started four years later when Mr. Allen teamed up with one of his employees, Frank Wright, to open the first drive-in in nearby Sacramento.
+A&W, as it would become known, A&W was merely the first letter of each of their last names.
+In 1925, the partners began selling franchises, becoming the first restaurant franchise in the United States.

-According to its official website, the post-war boom in the 1950s and “prevalence of G.I.
-Loans lead to a “new flurry of development and nearly 450 operating A&Ws.”
-The first international restaurant would be established in Winnipeg in 1956 and the first, and only A&W in Watertown would be established in 1959 via a partnership between George Forshaw, a teacher at North Junior High School, and Lewis R. Morgan.
+According to its official website, the post-war boom in the 1950s and “the prevalence of G.I.
+Loans lead to a ‘new flurry of development and nearly 450 operating A&Ws.'”
+The first international restaurant would be established in Winnipeg in 1956, and the first A&W in Watertown would be established in 1959 via a partnership between George Forshaw, a teacher at North Junior High School, and Lewis R. Morgan.
 The drive-in, of course, would be located at 728 Bradley Street.

 The local A&W would promote the drive-in with car hops and “Come as you are – eat in your car!” located on the road to the Thousand Islands.
-There you could indulge in pizza, hot dogs, chili-dogs, french fries and take home some of that frosty-mug goodness in a quart or gallon.
-Into the 1960s, Mr. Forshaw would relocate to California, but still own the local restaurant that was, for some time, managed by long-time North Side advocate and Watertown politician Bruce Dempster.
+There you could indulge in pizza, hot dogs, chili dogs, and french fries and take home some of that frosty-mug goodness in a quart or gallon.
+Into the 1960s, Mr. Forshaw relocated to California but still owned the local restaurant that was, for some time, managed by long-time North Side advocate and Watertown politician Bruce Dempster.

-In 1963, A&W would serve up a bacon cheeseburger, laying claim to be the first to serve the All-American favorite that’s yet to be disputed.
-Papaburgers, declared a meal in itself, were joined by Mamaburgers, Teenburgers and even Babyburgers.
-If that weren’t enough, Shrimpburgers were on the menu, too, though they must have been a fad that didn’t quite catch on with the finicky-fast-food crowd – or perhaps the marketing effort wasn’t as catchy as later rivals efforts of “Two all beef patties special sauce lettuce cheese” while “Where’s the shrimp?” doesn’t sound quite as enticing, either.
+In 1963, A&W served up a bacon cheeseburger, claiming to be the first to serve the All-American favorite that’s yet to be disputed.
+Papaburgers declared a meal in itself and were joined by Mamaburgers, Teenburgers, and even Babyburgers.
+If that weren’t enough, Shrimpburgers were on the menu, too, though they must have been a fad that didn’t quite catch on with the finicky-fast-food crowd – or perhaps the marketing effort wasn’t as catchy as later rivals’ efforts of “Two all beef patties special sauce lettuce cheese” while “Where’s the shrimp?” doesn’t sound quite as enticing, either.

 On Jan 12, 1971, the Watertown Daily Times reported—